aeg-hit/PwnGPT/README.md

 # Workflow
 ![workflow](./assert/workflow.png)
 I only implemented the exploit system (RAG section).
-Decompile by IDA.
+Decompile binary file by the Hex-Rays decompiler.

 # Method
 RAG (Retrieval Augmented Generation) then check code and reflect.